bright/new-www/content/blog/how-to-integrate-payment-providers-into-a-pos-system-a-strategic-overview-for-modern-restaurants.md

 ## Our Know-How:

-Let’s Talk!
-We’ve helped restaurants and retail brands design smart, integrated payment solutions.
+As a [POS development company](/our-areas/pos-software-development/), we’ve helped restaurants and retail brands design smart, integrated payment solutions.
 Whether you’re integrating a single provider or scaling across platforms and regions, we’ve got the experience to support you.
+[Let’s talk](/start-project/)!